stealthcopter/AndroidNetworkTools/readme.md

 ### Ping

-Uses the native ping binary if avaliable on the device (some devices come without it) and falls back to a TCP request on port 7 (echo request) if not.
+Uses the native ping binary if available on the device (some devices come without it) and falls back to a TCP request on port 7 (echo request) if not.

 ```java
      // Synchronously